4-5 Jun 2026 Paris (France)

 Ukrainian Mathematics Day

-UMD 2026 is a conference that offers a unique opportunity to exchange ideas and foster collaborations with and within the Ukrainian mathematical community in Europe.
-It brings together early-career researchers and senior mathematicians, with a particular focus on mentoring younger Ukrainian students based in Europe, particularly in the Paris Region.
+The UMD2026 conference aims to support Ukrainian mathematicians in exile while strengthening scientific ties between France and Ukraine.
+It provides a unique forum to exchange ideas and foster collaborations with — and within — the Ukrainian mathematical community in Europe.
+Bringing together early-career researchers and senior mathematicians, UMD2026 places special emphasis on mentoring young Ukrainian students based in Europe, particularly in the Paris Region.

-The first edition of the conference takes place on the 4th-5th of June 2026 at the Institut Henri Poincaré, Paris, Amphithéâtre Yvonne Choquet-Bruhat.
+The first edition of this conference will be held on June 4-5, 2026 at the Institut Henri Poincaré, in Paris, in the Amphithéâtre Yvonne Choquet-Bruhat.

-We envision this event as the first meeting of a biennial series, where Ukrainian and Western European mathematicians showcase their collaborative work and strengthen the integration of the Ukrainian math community into the European research landscape.
+We intend this event to launch a biennial series bringing together Ukrainian and Western European mathematicians to present collaborative research, foster new partnerships, and further strengthen the integration of the Ukrainian mathematical community into the European research landscape.

 List of confirmed invited speakers